If there’s one thing that we all agree on, it’s eating plenty of vegetables.

 2. Improves brain function

-Anybody have brain fog and loss of focus during menopause?
+Does anybody have brain fog and loss of focus during menopause?
 Vitamin B12 helps in brain cell regeneration.
 B12 is also good for nerve health and maintains your brain’s signaling pathways.
 As a result, you have better concentration and memory.

 A study by the National Institutes of Health (NIH) also says that B12 prevents Alzheimer’s disease and dementia.
 On one hand, B12 deficiency symptoms include brain disturbances and psychiatric problems.